Pros, Cons, and Trade-Offs

 This type of siding is made from wood fibers and durable resins.
 It’s very strong, can withstand severe weather, and is available in a wide variety of styles, textures, and simulated finishes (beaded lap, clapboard, wood shingles).
 You can order it with a factory finish, or paint yourself.
 Engineered wood is generally less expensive than fiber cement and real wood, but holds up as well.
 Warranties can run up to 50 years.

 Pros: Similar look to wood.
 Easy to work with, and the dust isn’t toxic.
 Insect resistant.
 Inexpensive; about half the cost of real wood.
 Low VOC, and production doesn’t create much waste.
 Comes with factory applied primer.
+Longer lengths means fewer seams and less labor intensive installation.

 Cons: Requires continual painting and maintenance.
 Could rot.

 Pros: Much less expensive—and much lighter weight—compared to real stone.
 Insect and fire resistant.
 Positive environmental ranking in manufacture (and reduced demand for real stone).
+Easy to install.
+Less labor intensive installation.

 Cons: Outside of real stone, it still ranks as one of the most expensive sidings.
 While the look of simulated stone has gotten better, some don’t like the less “authentic” look.